Property-Finder-Patika/week-1-homework-1-denizcamalan/README.md

 ## Scope

-- If a name is declared in both an outer block and an inner blo ck, the inner declarat ion will be found first.
+- If a name is declared in both an outer block and an inner block, the inner declaration will be found first.

 # Exercises
 - Exercise 2.1